ibm-cloud-docs/monitoring/exporters/blackbox.md

 * `<ENDPOINT>` is the Sysdig instance endpoint.
 See [Sysdig endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints).

-Then, [launch the Sysdig web UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-launch), and go to the *Dashboards* section.
+Then, [launch the monitoring UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-launch), and go to the *Dashboards* section.